djfm/ansible-devbox-fmdj/README.md

-# ansible-devbox-fmdj
+# WIP - Ansible Primer

+Ce tuto a pour but de m'apprendre à utiliser Ansible pour configurer rapidement une nouvelle machine de dev, mais je le mets en suspens par ce commit parce que j'ai trop de travail.

-All I know so far about `Ansible` is you can use it to configure a machine (virtual or not, but it seems to be more used for physical machines than for virtual ones).
+All I know so far about `Ansible` is you can use it to configure a machine (virtual or not, but it seems to[mer.
+13 juil.
+14:58:17] /home/djfm/projects/ansible-devbox-fmdj git:(main) dirty be more used for physical machines than for virtual ones).

-It is the equivalent of a programmable Sys Admin, or of Docker but for a machine - if understand correctly.
+It is the equivalent[mer.
+13 juil.
+14:58:17] /home/djfm/projects/ansible-devbox-fmdj git:(main) dirty
+ of a programmable Sys Admin, or of Docker but for a machine - if understand correctly.

 -------